dhruvbhat1/skynet04/README.md

 This has been used in autopilot cars.

-Here i have used the images of car and pedestrian in form of xml file which reads the co-ordinates of the object creates a square around it.
+Here i have used the images of car and pedestrian in form of xml file which reads the co-ordinates of the object and creates a square around it.

-I first learnt open cv and python and tried the syntax which i used in face recognition system
+I have first learnt open cv and python and tried the syntax which i used in face recognition system.

 **Instruction**